Festival Traditions

 Dancing on Air Crew – Join us for this family-friendly free event where kids will learn more about four of the elements that make up the cultural phenomenon known as hip-hop: Graffiti, MCing, DJing and Breakin.

-Saturday, May 31 at 11:00 am
+Saturday, May 30 at 11:00am

 Piccolo Spoleto Sand Sculpting Competition

 Come out and participate in the sand sculpting competition at the Isle of Palms, Front Beach.
 Watch artists compete for prizes in different categories as they take raw sand and water, transforming the beach into beautiful works of art.
 Whether you’re a competitor or a spectator, this family-friendly celebration is fun for everyone.
-CLICK HERE FOR MORE INFORMATION

-- Saturday, June 7 at 9:00am; Front Beach, Isle of Palms
+- Saturday, May 30 at 9:00am; Front Beach, Isle of Palms

 Piccolo Spoleto Festival Finale

-Saturday, June 7, 2025 from 5:00-10:00pm
+Saturday, June 6, 2025 from 6:00-10:00pm

 Hampton Park, 30 Mary Murray Boulevard